 where $\Omega = \Omega_{1, d}$, $\mathcal{A} = \mathcal{A}_{1, d}$ and $\mathbb{P}_{d, \theta} = \mathbb{P}_{1, d, \theta}$.
 The family $\{\mathbb{P}_{d, \theta}: \theta \in \Theta_d\}$ is $\mathbb{L}_2$-differentiable at $0$ with nonsingular information matrix.
 Furthermore, for every $\varepsilon > 0$ such that $\Theta_d$ contains a $\theta$ with $\|\theta\|_2 \geq \varepsilon$ there exists a sequence of tests $\psi_{n, d}(\varepsilon): \Omega_{n,d} \to [0, 1]$ such that as $n \to \infty$

 \end{assumption}

-{Apart from the i.i.d.~condition Assumption \ref{as:finited} is quite weak.
+Apart from the i.i.d.~condition Assumption \ref{as:finited} is quite weak.
 In Chapter 10.2 of \cite{van2000asymptotic} a Bernstein-von Mises theorem, attributed to Le Cam, is established under the same set of assumptions.
 As pointed out in \cite{van2000asymptotic}, a sufficient condition for the existence of tests $\psi_{n,d}(\varepsilon)$ as in Assumption \ref{as:finited} is the existence of a sequence of uniformly consistent estimators $\hat{\theta}_n$ for $\theta$, in which case one can use $\psi_{n,d}(\varepsilon) = \mathbf{1}\{\|\hat{\theta}_n\|_2 \geq \varepsilon/2\}$ (cf.~also the discussion after Theorem \ref{thm:finited2} in Section \ref{sec:finited2}).
-The proof of the subsequent theorem combines the observations in Remarks \ref{rem:enh} and \ref{rem:testable} with a minor variation of the argument in the proof of Lemma 10.3 in \cite{van2000asymptotic}.
-The proof is given in Section \ref{sec:prooffinited}.}
+The proof of the subsequent theorem, which can be found in Section \ref{sec:prooffinited}, combines the observations in Remarks \ref{rem:enh} and \ref{rem:testable} with a minor variation of the argument in the proof of Lemma 10.3 in \cite{van2000asymptotic}.